staticjax/ayam-web/content/pages/pricing.md

     backgroundSize: inset
     title: Why Nextcloud?
     text: >
-      Your modern digital life revolves around important personal documents that should be private and stored securely.
+      Your modern digital life revolves around important personal documents that should be kept private and stored securely.
 Keeping these documents on your personal computer isn't a foolproof solution as you may lose that device.
-Today, it is best practice to backup your documents to a cloud storage solution.
+Today, it is best practice to backup your documents to a secure cloud storage solution.

       Using Nextcloud, the most popular open source file storage service, you can securely backup and sync your files and photos using end-to-end encryption.
 You can then access your documents from a secure web portal or via clients for your desktop or mobile phone.